LNicholsonDev/Database-Design/README.md

-# Dev140
+# DEV140 - Database Theory and Design
-Welcome to my Python repository for Dev140 - Database Theory and SQL Programming.<br/> Each project focuses on different aspects of SQL, from basic querying to more advanced database planning, design, and coding.
+Welcome to my Python repository for Dev140 - Database Theory and SQL Programming.<br/> Each project focuses on different aspects of SQL, from advanced querying (DML) to database planning, design, and coding (DDL).

 # Skills